From quantum curves to topological string partition functions II

 \subsection{Coordinates associated to spectral networks}

 The coordinates $\CX$ on $\CZ$ of our interest are obtained from coordinates on $\CM_{\rm ch}(C)$ with the help of the holonomy map $\mathsf{Hol}$.
 We will therefore start by discussing very briefly the relevant sets of coordinates on $\CM_{\rm ch}(C)$.
-Two fairly well-known sets of coordinates for $\CM_{\rm ch}(C)$ are the Fock-Goncharov (FG) and Fenchel-Nielsen (FN) type coordinates.
+Two fairly well-known sets of coordinates for $\CM_{\rm ch}(C)$ are the Fock-Goncharov (FG) \cite{FG06} and Fenchel-Nielsen (FN) type coordinates.
 The FG coordinates are associated to triangulations of $C$.
 Coordinates of FN type are relatives of the complexifications of the classical Fenchel-Nielsen coordinates on the Teichm\"uller spaces $\CT(C)$,\footnote{With $\CT(C)$ represented as a connected component of the character variety $\mathrm{Hom}(\pi_1,\mathrm{PSL}(2,\BR))/\mathrm{PSL}(2,\BR)$.} sharing the main feature to be associated to pants decompositions of $C$.

 While there are obvious differences in the way these types of coordinates are defined, they are ultimately more closely related than it may appear.
 An important common feature is the fact that both yield {\it rational} parameterisations of the trace functions, the generators of the ring of algebraic functions on $\CM_{\rm ch}(C)$.
 These coordinates therefore reflect the algebraic structure of $\CM_{\rm ch}(C)$ in a particularly simple way.
-This feature is well-known in the case of the FG coordinates.
-The complexifications of the FN-coordinates studied in \cite{NRS} do not have this feature, but there exist close relatives which yield rational functions when expressing the trace functions in terms of these coordinates.
+This feature is well-known in the case of the FG coordinates, and has been noted in \cite{TV} for the case of the FN-type coordinates.

-The relation between FG and FN type coordinates is even closer.
+The relation between FG and FN type coordinates is closer than it might seem.
 It should be possible to show that the FG coordinates can be expressed as {\it rational} functions of FN-type coordinates,\footnote{The inverse map will not be rational, in general.
 This means that the torus $\BT_{\rm\sst FN}$ containing the image of the FN-type coordinates is a finite cover of the torus $\BT_{\rm\sst FG}$ to which the FG-coordinates map.} generalising the results of Section \ref{Sec:FG-FN}.